csvenke/compose-rules/README.md

 ### **not**

 > Returns a rule function that returns true if all rules are false.
-> Resolves rules in left-to-right order.

 #### Example